lonzodelorana/TheEnemyWithin/RoughNightAtTheThreeFeathers/npcs.md

 Shouts for Freiderich von Pfeifraucher
 Clearly drunk
 Carrying a riding whip
-Whips the staff members in a brawl searching for Pfiefracher
+Whips the staff members in a brawl searching for Pfeifraucher
 Future husband of [Mrs Schmidt](#mrs-schmidt)
 Has three thugs, Mho, Larz and 'Curls'